VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   developer note: this function exists so you can get the epoch files without calling epochtable, which also
     needs to get the epoch files; infinite recursion happens

-Help for ndi.file.navigator.epochdir/getepochfiles_number is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/getepochfiles_number is inherited from superclass ndi.file.navigator
 ```

 ---